-Barbara Low, president of Oregon Reading Association, has served students, parents, and colleagues for 34 years in the Medford School District.
+Barbara Low, past president of Oregon Reading Association, has served students, parents, and colleagues for 34 years in the Medford School District.
 Barbara's expertise is providing intensive reading instruction for struggling readers.
 When she isn't teaching, she is working on ways to help bring additional books into school libraries.

 Katherine Inman, treasurer and past president of Oregon Reading Association, has always loved books and reading, piling books on her bed as a child.
-As a teacher she loved sharing fun children’s literature with her students.
+As a teacher, she loved sharing fun children’s literature with her students.
 She loved seeing their faces respond as she read to them, and then saw how excited they were when they realized they could read stories themselves.
 Now retired, Katherine loves sharing her passion for books with her grandson.

-Elizabeth Rossmiller, director of technology, is an instructional technology coach in the Gresham-Barlow School District.
+Elizabeth Rossmiller, director of technology, is an Instructional Technology Coach in the Gresham-Barlow School District.
 She loves to integrate technology and literacy and professionally presents in Oregon and nationally.

 Carol Brown is ORA's state coordinator.
-She is a retired elementary teacher who works part-time as coordinator of Expeditions, OSU's precollege program for talented and gifted third and fourth graders.
+She is a retired elementary teacher who works part-time as coordinator of Expeditions, OSU's pre-college program for talented and gifted third and fourth graders.

 René Dernbach is currently the editor of The ORAcle, the Oregon Reading Association’s electronic newsletter.
 She has also served as ORA’s president and secretary, as well as being a board member for the Portland Reading Council.
 It is a pleasure for her to work with ORA, the organization that supported and guided her during her thirty years of teaching pre-k through college level students.
 Now that she is retired, she is devoted to her grandchildren and to learning to play the guitar, when she isn’t out swing dancing.